-Virginia outlasts Virginia Tech behind Francisco Caffaro
+Virginia outlasts Virginia Tech behind Francisco Caffaro’s career performance

 Neither team led by more than one possession over the first 10 minutes of the second half, with Virginia’s 33-30 margin the largest in that span courtesy of three straight baskets, all coming in the painted area beginning with Beekman’s steal and breakaway layup.

-The first half concluded with the Cavaliers in front, 25-23, after they used a 10-0 burst capped by a contested jumper in the lane and a transition three-pointer from Franklin to open an eight-point advantage, the largest for either team over the first 20 minutes.
+The first half concluded with the Cavaliers in front 25-23.
+They had used a 10-0 burst capped by a contested jumper in the lane and a transition three-pointer from Franklin to open an eight-point advantage, the largest for either team over the first 20 minutes.

 The Hokies answered with an 11-2 run to retake the lead at 20-19 with 6:06 left in the first half.
 Aluma made several difficult shots during that time, including a turnaround jumper over two defenders and an acrobatic twisting layup moments later.